-My research can be placed in the intersection of pedagogy (educational theory/educational philosophy) and didactics (as the art of teaching), drawing mainly on pedagogic theory and feminist and postseular philosophy (Luce Irigaray, Hannah Arendt, Adriana Cavarero, Hans Joas, and Charles Taylor).
-I am particularly interested in the value conflicts and dilemmas that arise in so called democratic education in postsecular liberal democratic societies, and the pedagogical and ethical questions that these tensions seem to generate for teachers and students in the concrete classroom.
+I am an Associate Professor in philosophy of education at Södertörn University.
+My research can be placed in the intersection of philosophy of education and didactics (as the art of teaching), drawing mainly on pedagogic theory and feminist and postseular philosophy.
+Broadly, I am interested in the formative role of teachers and schools in a postsecular and liberal democratic society.
+More particularly I am interested in the value conflicts and dilemmas that arise in the pluralistic classroom and the pedagogical and ethical questions that this stituation gives rise to.

 JOURNAL ARTICLES (refereed)

 Bergdahl, Lovisa., & Langmann, Elisabet.
 (2020).
 Sustaining What is Valuable: Contours of an Educational Language About Values.
 Journal of Philosophy of Education, 54(5), 1260-1277.